 Massive vote for action at South Yorkshire Newspapers

-NUJ members at South Yorkshire Newspapers have today voted 100 per cent in favour of strike action in response to threatened editorial redundancies.
+NUJ members at Johnston Press-owned South Yorkshire Newspapers have voted 100 per cent in favour of strike action in response to threatened editorial redundancies.

-The latest threatened cuts including redundancies across South Yorkshire Newspapers, part of the Johnston Press, would cause particular damage to the weekly South Yorkshire Times title at its office in Mexborough.
+The latest threatened cuts including redundancies across South Yorkshire Newspapers would cause particular damage to the weekly South Yorkshire Times title at its office in Mexborough.